-18 pitch decks that helped media and tech startups nab millions in funding to disrupt entertainment
+Read the pitch decks from 20 media and tech startups that helped them raise millions to disrupt entertainment

 Tech is disrupting all areas of media and entertainment, and investors are rushing to cash in.